efrainpalencia/efrainpalencia/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an application that can scrape financial transactions from a trading exchange, so that it can be used for tax purposes.
+- 🔭 I’m currently working on a hotel booking app, where I am asked to modify for localization and internationalization.
-- 🌱 I’m currently learning Security and Testing best practices.
+- 🌱 I’m currently advanced Java.
 - 👯 I’m looking to collaborate on a back-end role.